illinois-impact/2016fa_ece408_project/README.md

 ## What to deliver

-Code and report.
+* Code
+* Report

 Make sure you have a working CUDA implementation before applying any optimizations.
-Report should focus on optimizations you have tried and analysis of its benefits if any.
-No paper limit on report but try to be concise and back your discussion with performance analysis.
+The report should describe and evaluate the optimizations you tried.
+The report does not have a page limit, but as usual, you should strive to be thorough, concise, and quantitative in your performance analysis.

 ## Utilities